maxmatkovski/Cyber-Automation/VideoDemo.md

 **[Screen: n8n workflow canvas showing V2]**

-#### Step 1: Explain the Difference (5:00-5:30)
+#### Step 1: What is MCP?
+(5:00-5:45)

 **You**:
 > "Now let's look at Version 2 - the MCP Agent.
-Notice how much simpler this looks?"
+But first, what is MCP?
+>
+> MCP stands for Model Context Protocol - it's Anthropic's open standard for connecting AI models to external tools and data sources.
+Think of it like giving Claude a toolbox and letting it decide which tools to use based on the situation.
+>
+> In traditional automation, YOU decide when to call each tool - like our Version 1 with IF statements.
+With MCP, the AI decides.
+You just tell Claude 'here's what these tools do,' and Claude figures out when and how to use them.
+>
+> It's the same concept behind AutoGPT, LangChain agents, and other autonomous AI systems - but MCP is Anthropic's official, standardized way of doing it."

-**[Show workflow]**
+**[Show workflow comparison]**

 **You**:
-> "Instead of hardcoded IF statements and multiple Claude nodes, we have just ONE AI Agent node.
-This is because Claude now has access to tools and can decide autonomously when to use them.
+> "Look at the difference.
+Version 1 has seven nodes with explicit control flow.
+Version 2?
+Just four nodes.
+That's because Claude is now handling the decision-making internally.
 >
-> This is true AI agent behavior - the kind of thing you'd see in AutoGPT or LangChain agents, but using Anthropic's official Model Context Protocol."
+> Instead of hardcoded IF statements and multiple Claude nodes, we have ONE AI Agent node with access to tools.
+Claude decides everything else."

-#### Step 2: Show Tool Configuration (5:30-6:00)
+#### Step 2: Show Tool Configuration (5:45-6:15)

 **[Click into AI Agent node]**

 **You**:
 > "Inside the AI Agent, I've given Claude access to one tool: check_virustotal.
+This is how MCP works - you define tools with descriptions and parameters, and Claude decides when to use them.
 >
-> I provide a description telling Claude what this tool does and when to use it.
-Claude reads this description and decides when it's relevant."

-**[Show tool description]**

-**You**:
+> Here's my tool description: 'Check if a domain is malicious using VirusTotal threat intelligence.
+Provide only the domain name.'
+>
-> "The key difference: I'm not telling Claude 'IF you find URLs, THEN call this tool.'
-Instead, I'm saying 'Here's a tool you can use if you think it's helpful.'
-Claude makes the decision."
+> Notice what I'm NOT saying: I'm not saying 'IF you find URLs, THEN call this tool.'
+I'm not giving Claude a flowchart to follow.
+I'm just saying 'Here's a tool.
+Use it if you think it's helpful.'
+>
+> This is the fundamental difference between orchestration and agency.
+In orchestration, the workflow decides.
+In MCP, the AI decides.
+>
+> Claude will read this description, analyze the email, and think: 'I see suspicious URLs - let me check VirusTotal myself.'"

-#### Step 3: Execute MCP Workflow (6:00-7:00)
+#### Step 3: Execute MCP Workflow (6:15-7:00)

 **[Send another test email - different from V1]**

 **You**:
-> "Let's send a different test email - this one is a CEO impersonation scam with NO URLs."
+> "Let's test it with a different email - this one is a CEO impersonation scam with NO URLs."

 ```
 From: ceo@company-urgent.com